10 Top-Rated Tourist Attractions in Esperance

 Nature is the star attraction along this spectacular stretch of coast.
 Powdery white-sand beaches merge with vivid turquoise water, and three national parks lie within the Shire of Esperance, including Cape Le Grand, with some of Western Australia's most photo-worthy coastal scenery.
 Kangaroos often hop along the beautiful boulder-strewn beaches, where surfing, scuba diving, swimming, and fishing are all popular things to do.

-Just offshore, the wild and rugged Recherche Archipelago, a clutch of 105 granite isles, shelter rock wallabies and Australian sea lions.
+Just offshore, the wild and rugged Recherche Archipelago, a group of 105 granite isles, shelters rock wallabies and Australian sea lions.
 Inland, where the arid landscapes stretch to the vast and treeless Nullarbor Plain, nature lovers can hike the many walking trails, bump and grind on a four-wheel-drive adventure, or bask in the solitude and beauty of wind-rippled sandscapes.

 See also: Where to Stay in Esperance

 Of the three national parks in the Shire of Esperance, Cape Le Grand, a 30-minute drive east of Esperance, is the stunning beauty queen.
 Long beaches with squeaky snow-white sand, turquoise seas, flower-flecked heathlands, and granite peaks are some of its most striking attractions.

 Gorgeous Lucky Bay, a pristine stretch of coast, where sunbathers can share a patch of sand with resident kangaroos, frequently tops the list of beaches with the whitest sand.

 A top thing to do in the park is the hike along the three-kilometer-long hiking trail up Frenchman Peak, which rewards you with breathtaking views over the park and the Recherche Archipelago.